 In another example, PATH supported the development and market entry of two Indian-made rotavirus vaccines: ROTAVAC® (just $1 per dose) and ROTASIIL® (which is heat resistant and easier to transport).
 These new products expanded vaccine availability for the leading cause of severe and fatal diarrhea in young children worldwide.

-“The pandemic has changed vaccine financing, but vaccine financing has also changed the pandemic.”
+“The pandemic has changed vaccine financing, but vaccine financing has also changed the pandemic.”— Hannah Kettler, PhD, Director of Vaccine Financing and Partnerships,

-Other tools pull suppliers into neglected markets.
+Other tools “pull” suppliers into neglected markets.
 For-profit companies take development and manufacturing investments at risk in exchange for greater market (or revenue) certainties or guarantees, usually backed by donor funds.

 Gavi, the Vaccine Alliance’s pilot Pneumococcal Advance Market Commitment (AMC) is a flagship example.
 It pulled the original two pneumococcal vaccine producers to increase manufacturing capacity dedicated to low-income markets.
 The AMC used donor funds to pay a mark-up on the price of a set percentage of volume in exchange for a discounted price of no more than $3.50 per dose for low-income economies over a ten-year period.